Numi2/Numi-orderbook/readme.md

 - **EOBI/SBE‑like**: default when `parser.kind = "fixed_binary"`.
 Frames are parsed with minimal copies and mapped to `Event`s.
 - **ITCH 5.0**: `parser.kind = "itch50"`.
 Includes stateful handling of add/modify/execute/cancel/replace and trades.
+- **FAST/EMDI‑like**: `parser.kind = "fast_like"`.
+Minimal, production‑ready subset decoder using stop‑bit integers and presence maps sufficient for Add/Mod/Del/Trade.

 ### Build